 Once you return to the U.S.: You will gather news reports and information about a specific topic assigned during the first week of class to complete a final essay (2000 words for undergraduate students; 3000 for graduate students) that will be due approximately four weeks after the class in London ends.
 The essay will be submitted electronically.

-You will be assigned two texts to read during the course.
-Both will be available as e-books and while we may not discuss them as part of the course, in past summers we have had the chance to meet the authors of your books.
+You will be assigned texts to read during the course.
+Both will be available as e-books and while we may not discuss them as part of the course, in past summers we often have had the chance to meet the authors of your books.
 Reading the books in advance of meeting the authors may make that meeting more meaningful, but is not required.
 You will complete book reports -- an oral report and a written report -- for submission approximately four weeks after the class in London ends.
 The written report will be turned in on a date to be determined when you deliver an oral report to show your comprehension of the material.